TotallyMoney works with TransUnion, one of the main credit reference agencies in the UK, to provide you with your credit report.

 If you’ve not been found by TransUnion, this doesn’t necessarily mean you don’t have enough credit history or that you have poor credit history.
 This simply means that, with the details you have provided us, TransUnion have been unable to accurately match you to any information that they hold.
 You should check over the details you’ve provided us and make sure all of your financial accounts are up to date.

-If you notice that any of your information in your account is incorrect, such as your Date of Birth, Name or Address, you can update this information in your account.
+If you notice that any of your information in your account is incorrect, such as your name, date of birth or address, you can update this information in your account.
 Once updated, we'll attempt to get your credit report again for you.

-It's important to note that we'll only be able to try and get your credit report if you change your Date of Birth, Name or Address.
+It's important to note that we'll only be able to try and get your credit report if you change your name, date of birth or address.

 If you provided us with new information that lenders and public bodies have not yet updated, this will not generate a new search when they update it.